Baja Fish Tacos are a Weight Watchers dish, with seasoned broiled fish pieces in corn tortillas, topped with a crunchy slaw and creamy taco sauce!

 When ready to serve baja fish tacos, place the warmed corn tortillas onto the serving plates.
 Place 2-3 pieces of the cooked fish onto each tortilla.

-Top the fish with some of the slaw mixture, and then top with a couple Tablespoons of the baja sauce.
+Top the fish with some of the slaw mixture and then top with a couple Tablespoons of the baja sauce.
 Garnish with fresh cilantro and a lime wedge, if desired (optional).
-Repeat until all of the baja fish tacos are ready to eat.

 A few pieces of broiled fish are placed in each corn tortilla.